mikemartinez99/RGenEDA/vignettes/introduction.md

 `ExtractPCA`.
 This enables flexible downstream visualization with ggplot2 or other frameworks.

-A built-in PCA plotting function is in development.
+To quickly plot PCA results, the `PlotPCA` function can be used.

     pcaDF <- ExtractPCA(obj)